thebullbrew/template_NFT_polygon_network/README.md

 cache

-14) Compile the Contract
+# 14) Compile the Contract

 Run:
 npx hardhat compile

-Deploy to Polygon Amoy Testnet
+# 15) Deploy to Polygon Amoy Testnet

 Run:
 npx hardhat run scripts/deploy.js --network amoy

-Deploy to Polygon Mainnet
+# 16) Deploy to Polygon Mainnet

-Only deploy to mainnet after testing.
+(Only deploy to mainnet after testing.)

 npx hardhat run scripts/deploy.js --network polygon

 After Deployment:
 Copy the contract address.

-You can use it to:
+# You can use it to:

 * View the contract on PolygonScan
 * Verify the contract